kamdz/dx/README.md

 # @kamdz/dx

-**@kamdz/dx** is an opinionated, production-ready boilerplate for TypeScript projects, designed to provide an optimal developer experience (DX).
+**@kamdz/dx** is an opinionated, production-ready boilerplate/starter for TypeScript projects, designed to provide an optimal developer experience (DX).
 It comes pre-configured with best practices and essential tools for streamlined development, including building, linting, formatting, testing, and CI/CD.
 Every file and configuration in this project serves as a blueprint for future projects.

 🚀 **Quick start:**